The welcome speech is the spine of any corporate event. It pulls or repels the audience to tune in or run away before any special events start.

 This short welcome speech sample will help you create your own great welcome speech for the start of any special event.

-What you just read was a bit of a formal opening.
-When planning, it’s a good idea to have an overview of the event to determine if it’s a very formal event or if it’s more laid-back.
+What you just read is suited for formal events.
+When planning, it’s a good idea to have an overview of the event to determine if it’s a very formal event or if it’s laid back with more familiar faces.

 You also need to know who will be there – new volunteers, new members, a chief guest, government officials, young children, etc. This way, you will keep in mind the different initiatives.